elmemy/EventBuilderApp/README.md

 - **Interface Segregation Principle**: Interfaces are segregated to define specific contracts, promoting loose coupling and modularity.
 - **Dependency Inversion Principle**: High-level modules depend on abstractions, not concrete implementations, facilitating easier testing and flexibility.

+// Single Responsibility Principle (SRP): Each class has a single responsibility.

+// Example:
+// The CategoriesService class is responsible for fetching categories from the network. class CategoriesService {
+    // Fetches categories from the network.
+    func fetchCategories() { ... }
+}

+// Open/Closed Principle (OCP): Classes are open for extension but closed for modification.

+// Example:
+// The ViewModel class is open for extension through subclassing or protocol conformance.
+// Adding new features can be achieved without modifying the existing ViewModel class. class ViewModel {
+    // Common properties and methods.
+}

+// Liskov Substitution Principle (LSP): Subtypes can be substituted for their base types.

+// Example:
+// Any subclass of the Category class can be used interchangeably with the base Category class. class Category { ... }

+// Interface Segregation Principle (ISP): Interfaces are segregated to define specific contracts.

+// Example:
+// The CategoriesServiceProtocol defines a specific contract for fetching categories. protocol CategoriesServiceProtocol {
+    func fetchCategories()
+}

+// Dependency Inversion Principle (DIP): High-level modules depend on abstractions, not concrete implementations.

+// Example:
+// The ViewModel class depends on the CategoriesServiceProtocol abstraction rather than a concrete CategoriesService implementation. class ViewModel {
+    let service: CategoriesServiceProtocol
+    init(service: CategoriesServiceProtocol) {
+        self.service = service
+    }
+}

 ## Getting Started

 To run the Event Building app: